Loop group actions on categories and Whittaker invariants: Strong actions by ind-pro-groups

 \section{Strong actions by ind-pro-groups}

 With the theory of $\fD$-modules on ind-pro-schemes in place, we may define strong actions of ind-pro-groups on categories.
 As in the finite dimensional case, we discuss the (twisted) invariant and coinvariants categories and the natural functors relating them.
-For a pro-group $H$ with a character $\m: H \to \GG_a$, the $(H,\m)$-invariant and $(H,\m)$-coinvariant categories are naturally equivalent via a natural functor that we call $\theta_{H,\m}$ (see Theorem \ref{thm:theta_mu}).
+For a pro-group $H$ admitting a Levi decomposition and a character $\m: H \to \GG_a$, the $(H,\m)$-invariant and $(H,\m)$-coinvariant categories are equivalent via a natural functor that we call $\theta_{H,\m}$ (see Theorem \ref{thm:theta_mu}).

 This will be of fundamental importance for the study of Whittaker categories and for the proof of our main theorem.
-Indeed, approximating $\bN$ by its pro-unipotent subgroups and using the corresponding $\theta$'s, we construct a functor $\Theta_{\bN,\chi}$ (depending on a trivialization of the dimension torsor of $\bN$), which ought to realize an equivalence between $\C_{\bN, \chi}$ and $\C^{\bN, \chi}$.
+Indeed, approximating $\bN$ by its pro-unipotent subgroups and using the corresponding $\theta$'s, we construct a functor $\Theta_{\bN,\chi}$ that ought to realize an equivalence between $\C_{\bN, \chi}$ and $\C^{\bN, \chi}$.

 \ssec{The main definitions}

 Let $\G$ be an ind-pro-group.
 For instance, $\G = G \ppart$ or $\G = N \ppart$ where $G$ is a reductive group and $N$ its maximal unipotent subgroup.
 By definition, $\C \in \DGCat$ is acted on by $\G$ if it is endowed with an action of the monoidal category $(\Dmod^*(\G), m_*)$ (see Lemma \ref{lem:D^*(G)-monoidal}).
 The totality of categories with $\G$ action forms an $\infty$-category, denoted by $\G \on{-} \mathbf{rep}$.
 As in the finite-type case, $\G \on{-} \mathbf{rep}$ is monoidal: indeed, $\Dmod^*(\G)$ is Hopf with multiplication $\star := m_*$ and comultiplication $\Delta_*$.
 By duality, $\Dmod^!(\G)$ is also a Hopf algebra, with multiplication $\Delta^!$ and comultiplication $m^!$.